Fetal Alcohol Spectrum Disorder (FASD)

 What is fetal alcohol spectrum disorder (FASD)?

 - Fetal alcohol syndrome (FAS).
 This is the most severe effect of drinking during pregnancy.
 It may include fetal death.
-Infants born with FAS have abnormalities of the face.
+Babies born with FAS have abnormalities of the face.
 They also have growth and central nervous system (CNS) problems.
 This includes learning and mental disabilities.

 - Alcohol-related neurodevelopmental disorder (ARND).
 Children with ARND may have learning and behavior problems.
 These may include problems with math, memory or attention, and impulse control or judgment.
 They may also do poorly in school.